Tradeshift/actions-workflow-npm/README.md

       # runs-on: self-hosted # Optional paramater to define where to run the workflow, otherwise it defaults to ubuntu-latest.
 More information at https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idruns-on
 ```

-If you have multiple sub folders with managed node modules you can specify multiple folders on the same schedule like this:
+If you have multiple subfolders with managed node modules you can specify multiple folders on the same schedule like this:

 ```yaml
 # .github/workflows/dependency-tree-update.yml